Craz1k0ek/SwiftPackedAES/README.md

 ### Usage

+For easy access to the single file, please go [here](https://github.com/Craz1k0ek/SwiftPackedAES/blob/master/Sources/SwiftPackedAES/SwiftPackedAES.swift).

-You can use the package as follows.
+You can use the code as follows.

 ```swift
 do {